FujiNetWIFI/fujinet-lib/README.md

 # Fujinet Network Lib

-Routines to use the FujiNet Network Adapter sub-device.
+Routines for using the FujiNet Network Adapter sub-device.

 The top level folder contains the .h API, one subfolder for each platform.